hardiksa/torqueOLD/docs/validators/upgrades/overview.md

 ### Planned Upgrades

 Planned upgrades are coordinated scheduled upgrades that use the [upgrade module](https://docs.evmos.org/modules/upgrade/) logic.
-This facilitates smoothly upgrading Evmos to a new (breaking) software version as it automatically handles the state migration for the new release.
+This facilitates smoothly upgrading Torque to a new (breaking) software version as it automatically handles the state migration for the new release.

 #### Governance Proposal